 making dietary changes

 workplace accommodations, career changes or withdrawal from work

-Since the diagnosis of my multiple chronic illnesses, the specialists sent me in lots of different directions to other practitioners that could give me the tools to learn
+Since being diagnosed with many chronic illnesses, the specialists sent me in lots of different directions to other practitioners that could give me the tools to learn

 management strategies for daily life with chronic illness.